The International Trade Blog arrow Export Compliance

 Knowing who’s downloading your software (the end user), your method of distribution, whether or not the end user has the right to further distribute your software, and the end use or end uses of your software are also critical to a robust compliance program.

-Importantly, even software that is subject to the lowest levels of control under the EAR and other U.S. export control laws will still be subject to U.S. sanctions laws administered and enforced by the U.S. Treasury Department and Department of Justice.
+Importantly, even software that is subject to the lowest levels of control under the EAR and other U.S. export control laws will still be subject to U.S. sanctions laws administered and enforced by the U.S. Treasury Department and the Department of Justice.
 This is because such software or transactions related to such software may be considered “property” or “interests in property” over which these agencies have jurisdiction under U.S. sanctions laws.

 Proper compliance starts with classification of the software and takes into consideration all parties involved in the transaction.
 You should make sure you have a mechanism for doing your due diligence not only on end use and end user, but also making sure you are checking to see if end users and any intermediaries (such as distributors) are eligible to receive the software.
 Companies are increasingly employing systems such as IP blocking and automated screening to aid them in these tasks.